 Leverhulme Awards Recognise Rising Stars of Research

-Martin John Callanan has been awarded a Philip Leverhulme Prize in Visual Art.
+Martin John Callanan has been awarded the triennial Philip Leverhulme Prize in Visual Art 2014-17.

 The prizes recognise the achievements of researchers at an early stage of their career, whose work has already made an international impression, and whose future research holds exceptional promise.